YZephyrM/pico_note/challenge/dont-you-you-love-banners.md

 # dont-you-love-banners ([link](https://play.picoctf.org/practice/challenge/437))

-First, I logged into the first server trying to obtain the crucial information (see problem).
+I began by logging into the first server to gather crucial information about the challenge:

 ![crucial info](./img/DYLB_info.png)